haochuanwei/flexmod/README.md

 # flexmod
 A python module for other modules to allow flexible (yet not error-prone) configuration.

-## Example
+## Story

-Suppose you wrote a package and you want to allow users to set package-level configs.
+Suppose you wrote a package and you want to allow users to set package-level configs:

-Something like this:

 ```python
 import awesomepackage